rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-5-3-dotnet_calli.md

 - dotnet
 - csharp
 - performance
+description: Exploring calling native code with function pointers introduced in C# 9.0.
+slug: native-code-in-net-5-0-and-c-9-0-1
 ---

 A while back [we covered working with native assemblies](https://rendered-obsolete.github.io/2018/09/09/native-assembly.html).
 It's worth re-reading to familiarize yourself with the problem and prior solutions.
 There's been a few new options introduced in .NET Core and .NET 5.0.

 ## NativeLibrary

-The [NativeLibary](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary) static class was introduced in .NET Core 3.0 and makes it easy to use `DllImport` in a portable way.
+The [NativeLibrary](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary) static class was introduced in .NET Core 3.0 and makes it easy to use `DllImport` in a portable way.
 To call a function `nng_alloc()` in a native shared library:
 ```csharp
 // In `nng.NETCore` managed assembly
 namespace nng.Native.Basic